SysCV/shift-detection-tta/README.md

 ## Introduction

-SHIFT is a driving dataset for continuous multi-task domain adaptation.
-It is maintained by the [VIS](https://www.vis.xyz/) group at ETH Zurich.
+[SHIFT](https://www.vis.xyz/shift/) is a driving dataset for continuous multi-task domain adaptation.
+It is maintained by the [VIS Group](https://www.vis.xyz/) at ETH Zurich.

 The main branch works with **PyTorch1.6+**.